 The Higher Education Opportunity Act (HEOA) establishes safeguards for whistleblowers by prohibiting retaliatory action against any individual with respect to the implementation of any provision of the Clery Act.
-The VP of Human Resources or designee will be assigned to communicate directly and regularly on the progress of the inquiry with the individual raising the allegations.
-The VP will respond to any concerns about personal retaliation or unfair treatment linked to the raising of such allegations.
+Pursuant to the University's Whistleblower Policy, there are several ways concerns can be reported, including anonymously.
+The Chief Human Resources Officer and AVP Internal Audit & Risk Management (or their respective designee's) are the recipients of all complaints and would determine the appropriate response based on the allegations.